-This article is from TOS Vol. 1, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 1, No. 4.

 A Critique of Rodney Stark’s The Victory of Reason